Momentum Flow Mechanisms and Color-Lorentz Forces on Quarks in the Nucleon: QCD Mechanisms for the Momentum Flow in the Nucleon

-The above matrix element automatically subtracts off the QCD vacuum contribution and is scale-independent.
-After Fourier transformation, we obtain a position-dependent MDC $\hat{T}^{ij}_a (r)\equiv \delta^{ij} p_a (r)$ (scalar field expectation~\cite{Ji:2021qgo}) inside the nucleon, which integrates to $-M/4$.
-We plot $p_a(r)$ in Fig. \ref{fig:Proton_Trace} as a red dashed line.
-The negative pressure $p_a(r)$ indicates that the quarks ``sweep'' out the true QCD vacuum and lower the expectation of gluon condensate, as in the instanton liquid model~\cite{Zahed:2021fxk}, consistent with the bag model phenomenology.
+The anomaly MCD $\hat{T}_{a}^{ij}(\vec{r})=-(1/4)\delta^{ij}(\beta(g)/2g)F^{2}(\vec{r})$ is negative definite, and contributes to the total without a corresponding momentum density.
+Therefore, it reflects a pure interacting effect, and is also the negative of the anomalous energy density distribution $\hat{T}_{a}^{ij}(\vec{r}) \equiv -\varepsilon_a(\vec{r})\delta^{ij}$~\cite{Ji:2021qgo}.
+This MCD is essentially a negative pressure potential, reflecting that quarks ``sweep'' out the true QCD vacuum and lower the expectation of gluon condensate, as in the instanton liquid model~\cite{Zahed:2021fxk}, in line with the bag model phenomenology~\cite{Chodos:1974je,Chodos:1974pn,Johnson:1975zp,Thomas:1982kv}.

-In terms of momentum flow, the negative $p_a(r)$ shows that the anomaly flows momentum toward the ``center''.
-This inward flow of momentum accounts for the total MDC trace $T^{ii}$ (blue dashed curve in Fig. \ref{fig:Proton_Trace}) being negative at large $r$, as noted before~\cite{Boffi:2007yc,Shanahan:2018nnv,Burkert:2018bqq}.
-However, as we explain below, a negative $p_a(r)$ does not readily indicate an attractive force.
+With the above decomposition, the physical meaning of the momentum flow balance in Eq. (\ref{eq:von-Laue}) reduces to,